wordbit/wordbit/content/posts/2021-11-12-the-seven-year-itch.markdown

 But when have you held on for too long?
 I think I've made it clear that if you're upgrading from an iPhone 6S (or 7), you're going to have a ball with the XS.

 If you really want to hang on to the 6S until its inevitable end, go for it - you're stronger than I am.
 But think about your quality of life - is it worth suffering patiently for another year just to say you've made it?
-Seven years is a long time - the itch will only get worse, and you'll want to scratch it.
+Seven years is a long time - the itch will only get worse, and you'll desperately want to scratch it.